plrenaudin/last-boilerplate/README.md

 - Prettier
 - Eslint
 - Rollup
+- Tailwindcss
+- Jest

 ## Developper experience first

 - Staged code linted and formatted on commit (husky pre-commit + lint staged)
   - For svelte files too (thanks to eslint-plugin-svelte3 and prettier-plugin-svelte)
 - Most of the config in one place (package.json)
-- Focus on code (less noise as possible)
+- Focus on code (reduced as much noise as possible)

 ## VSCode